fusted2/Copy-Word-tables-to-Excel/README.md

 # What I have tried and fail?

-- Format the text's color and the cell's color (Excel)
+- Format the text's color and the cell's color (Excel).
+- "Copy" the font and size of Word tables' content.
 - Make the optional options easier to use.
 For now, I only know to comment/uncomment the code.